rxchell/book-loop-book-exchange/README.md

 2. **Book Listings**
    - Allow users to list books with details (title, author, genre, exchange method).
    - Implement image upload functionality.
+   - Edit the delete listing (not done yet)

 3. **Search and Filter**
    - Develop a basic search feature for browsing available books by title, author, or genre.